 The largest expenditures for the College are incurred for salaries and benefits.
-These two expenditure categories comprise approximately 71.7% of the total expenditures this fiscal year.
+These two expenditure categories comprise approximately 71.87% of the total expenditures this fiscal year.
 The overall contribution of each category is depicted in the chart to the right.

-Expenditure assumptions utilized in the FY2020 Budget include the following:
+Expenditure assumptions utilized in the FY2021 Budget include the following:

-- 1. Departmental budgets for materials/supplies, contractual services, conferences and meetings, and travel may use prior year actual expenditures as a basis for budgeting. - 2.
+- Departmental budgets for materials/supplies, contractual services, conferences and meetings, and travel may use prior year actual expenditures as a basis for budgeting. - 2.
 Salary budgets were based on contractual agreements.
 These adjustments reflect both union and non-union employees. - 3.
-The total benefits budget increased 1.59% to reflect claims incurred and the change in work force. - 4.
-The utilities budget assumes a 3.28% increase in utility costs over the budget for FY2019 due to a 6.0% increase in energy costs and an offset with increased efficiency. - 5.
-Contractual services are projected to increase 11.96% based on existing contracts.
+The total benefits budget increased 10.5% to reflect claims incurred and the change in work force. - 4.
+The utilities budget assumes a 3.83% increase in utility costs over the budget for FY2020 due to additional facility square footage, and offset by increased efficiency of LED lighting. - 5.
+Contractual services are projected to increase 6.23% based on existing contracts.